|Address||3030 Erie Ave., Cincinnati, OH 45208|

 Grade Point Average

 All courses are averaged for GPA.
-Clark students are not ranked.
+Clark students are not ranked because classes usually have fewer than 100 students.
 Both the weighted and unweighted GPA are listed on the transcript and are cumulative from the first semester of ninth grade.

 The GPA weighting for the current class of 2017 is as follows: